Sweden hero image

 • Archipelago cruises and island chapels for donor appreciation, sabbath rhythms, and storytelling

-• Dalarna lake retreats with sauna rituals, cabin worship, and folk heritage supporting discipleship moments
+• Dalarna lake retreats with sauna rituals, cabin worship, and folk heritage that supports discipleship

-• Lapland aurora nights and Sami cultural encounters that spark creation care conversations and missions vision
+• Lapland aurora nights and Sami cultural encounters that prompt creation care conversations and mission vision

 What Works Well